 Remember, your baby's nutritional and emotional needs will be met whether you choose to breastfeed or formula feed.

-Breastfeeding your newborn has many advantages.
+Breastfeeding your newborn has many benefits.
 Perhaps most important, breast milk is the perfect food for a baby's digestive system.
-It has the nutrients that a newborn needs, and all of its components — lactose, protein (whey and casein), and fat — are easily digested.
-Commercial formulas try to imitate breast milk, and come close, but cannot match its exact composition.
+It has the nutrients that a newborn needs, and it’s easily digested.
+Commercial formulas try to imitate breast milk, and come close, but can't match it exactly.

-Also, breast milk has antibodies that help protect babies from many infectious illnesses, including diarrhea and respiratory infections.
-Studies suggest that breastfed babies are less likely to develop medical problems such as diabetes, high cholesterol, asthma, and allergies.
-Breastfeeding also may decrease the chances that a child will become overweight or obese.
+Breast milk has antibodies that help protect babies from many infections, including diarrhea and ear and lung infections.
+Breastfed babies are less likely to develop medical problems such as diabetes, high cholesterol, asthma, and allergies.
+Breastfeeding also might make a child less likely to become overweight.

 Breastfeeding is great for moms too.
-It burns calories, so nursing moms get back in shape quicker.
-Breastfeeding also may protect mom from breast cancer and ovarian cancer.
+It burns calories, so can help nursing moms lose the weight gained during pregnancy.
+Breastfeeding also may offer protection from breast cancer and ovarian cancer.

-Breastfeeding meets a variety of emotional needs for both moms and babies — the skin-to-skin contact can enhance the emotional connection, and providing complete nourishment can help a new mother feel confident in her ability to care for her newborn.
+Breastfeeding meets a variety of emotional needs for both moms and babies.
+The skin-to-skin contact can enhance the emotional connection, and providing complete nourishment can help new moms feel confident in their ability to care for their newborn.